MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Bookings/Unpublish-MgBetaBookingBusiness.md

 Set the isPublished property to false, and publicUrl property to null.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Unpublish-MgBookingBusiness](/powershell/module/Microsoft.Graph.Bookings/Unpublish-MgBookingBusiness?view=graph-powershell-1.0)

 ## SYNTAX

 ### Unpublish (Default)